Akutchi/Path_Solver/readme.md

 - Zoom : Create a new map double the size from the last.

-- Add_Islands : Add/Erode land to the current map with the help a horizontal and a vertical gradient.
+- Add_Islands : Add/Erode land to the current map with the help a horizontal and a vertical image gradient.

-- Init_Temperature_Z5 : Initialize a temperature map (matrix with value from 1 to 5) which will be used to decide which biome will goes where.
+- Init_Temperature_Z5 : Initialize a temperature map where each point has a value from 1 to 5 which represent the zone general biome.
 The map is generated using [perlin noise](https://en.wikipedia.org/wiki/Perlin_noise).

 - Smooth_Temperature : Smooth the temperature map for less abrupt variations using kernel image gradients.
-Indeed, because of perlin noise caracteristic at grid point, there is a null gradient resulting in a singularity, which feels off when plotted at the biome layer.
+Indeed, because of perlin noise's caracteristic at grid point, there is a null gradient resulting in a singularity, which feels off when plotted at the biome layer.

 - Remove_Too_Much : This is a [dilation / erosion operator](https://en.wikipedia.org/wiki/Mathematical_morphology#Basic_operators) (depending on what you choose to erode) that I initialy created to remove small patch of ocean (think of a 1x1 ocean in land).

 - Place_Biome : Use the temperature map from earlier [1] to decide what color will the rocks take.
+Because of the [number of subBiomes](./src/constants.ads (L.43 and following)), a random one-to-one surjection between biome and temperature number is impossible.
+As such, each subbiome has a probability of being choosen and is then placed into the zone by a [diffusion process (L.467 and following (sub-functions above))](./src/model/generation/generation.adb).

 - Place_Topography : Using the same general algorithm as the [Generate_Baseline function(L.462)](./src/model/generation/generation.adb), it creates a general map for the ocean and the hills that are then placed on top of the previous layer.